 After years of worsening eczema and unsuccessful attempts with multiple doctors to identify the triggers, I finally realized I could no longer put off an eczema elimination diet for my son.
 It was time to figure out which foods were aggravating his eczema when allergy testing all came back negative.
 The best way to do that, according to many health professionals, in fact it’s considered the “gold standard” for food allergy diagnosis by many pediatricians, is by conducting a food challenge.
 A food challenge is when certain foods are consumed in small doses and then the individual is monitored very closely, in a physicians office is best, to determine if the food causes any reaction in the body.

 Food challenges are the only 100% accurate way to prove a food allergy exists, other than a history of reactions with specific foods.
 Allergy testing is not usually reliable as false positives and false negatives, like was the case with my son, can frequently occur.
-In order to successfully conduct the food challenge, it’s best to remove the foods in question from the diet completely for a given amount of time in the form of an elimination diet.

-When I finally decided to move forward with my son’s diet, the planning seemed very overwhelming.
+When I finally decided to move forward with my son’s elimination diet, the planning seemed very overwhelming.
 It’s best to work with a physician or nutritionist when planning the elimination diet to ensure all the proper foods are eliminated correctly AND to guarantee you’re not putting your or your child’s health in jeopardy.
 Removing nutritious foods from the diet means they need to be substituted with equally nutritious alternatives and this can be tricky if you’re not very well versed in a healthy eating and nutrition.

 Find the Right Resources